jasonzissman/gamification-engine/readme.md

 See the [documented sample flows](./docs/sample-flows/) for examples on how to interact with the APIs.

 ## TODO!!!!
-* Redesign entity ID scheme.
-Different fields (e.g. userId and authorId) may point to the same person.
 * Perf test: create baseline that reliably executes in given environment (ram/CPU/etc).
 * Perf test: make tests deterministic!
 * Push notifications when goal completed.